ComPWA/expertsystem/expertsystem/schemas/xml/README.md

 While JSON Schema is not suitable for validating XML files, it can be used to validate the structure of a nested `dict` (as `xmltodict` produces it when parsing an XML file).
 The JSON Schema files in this folder are used for that purpose.
-These `dict`s will slowly be phased out in favor flavor of class structures.
+These `dict`s will slowly be phased out in favor of class structures.
 A guarantee is therefore needed that the `dict` structures passed to the system have the correct format.